-In my Washington, DC office, internships run throughout the fall, spring or summer semesters for qualified college juniors and seniors, or recent college graduates.
-Although all internships in my offices are unpaid, students gain invaluable work experience.
+In my Washington, DC office, internships run throughout the Fall, Spring or Summer semesters for qualified college juniors and seniors, or recent college graduates.

 Duties include: answering phones, running errands, researching legislation for the Member and legislative staff, conducting Capitol tours, attending hearings and

 briefings, and answering constituent letters on various issues before the House.